Edit 2017 – this is old archive and will be revised, but still quite a few good tips to pass the Google Analytics Certification!

-As Google themself describe the test, it is by no means an arduous task nor a proof that you’re a Google Analytics ninja.
+As Google themselves describe the test, it is by no means an arduous task nor proof that you’re a Google Analytics Ninja.

 The Google Analytics IQ test challenges your knowledge and understanding of Google Analytics.

-Still, I think there are 3 main benefits to take and pass the Individual Qualification test :
+Still, I think there are three main benefits to taking and pass the Individual Qualification test:

 - evaluate your Google Analytics skills

-- be listed as an official qualified individual
+- be listed as an officially qualified individual

-- help you agency or business get the Google Analytics Certified Partner program accreditation
+- help your agency or business get the Google Analytics Certified Partner program accreditation

 GAIQ Test Details